rongqingpin/Cheatsheets/ANSYS.md

 ### Post-processing

+#### Workbench
+- Click & drag solution 1 onto solution 2 (finer mesh) & `update` CFD-post
+    - `report` - `chart` will automatically include 2 solutions
+    - For other plot types, check 'sync camera in displayed views' & de-select 'sync visibility'; click each view in '3D viewer' to enable the graph for each view (solution)

 #### Fluent
 - after converging, view `graphics`
     - from `Viewing` - `Display` - `Views`, can flip view about axis-of-symmetry to get whole picture; deselect 'node values' to display cell center values